 ProjectsMoving through a More-than-Human World

-I’m at the early stages of a new research project on roadkill.
-See “Consider the Vulture” for some preliminary thoughts on this topic.
+I’m currently exploring the topic of roadkill.
+See “Consider the Vulture” for my first take on this topic.